 Delivery – The final quarter of the double diamond model is the delivery stage, where the resulting project (a product, service or environment, for example) is finalised, produced and launched.

-The creative process is complicated, making it difficult to capture simply, but this sort of explanation can at least help make it appear a little less mysterious.
+The creative process is complicated, making it difficult to capture simply, but this as our Double Diamond and Framework for Innovation show, this methodology can at least help make it appear a little less mysterious.

 Receive news and event updates from Design Council.Sign up